marxin/texi2rst-generated/sphinx/gccint/control-flow-graph/edges.rst

 *sibling calls*

-  .. index:: sibling call

-  .. index:: EDGE_ABNORMAL, EDGE_SIBCALL
+  .. index:: sibling call, EDGE_ABNORMAL, EDGE_SIBCALL

   Sibling calls or tail calls terminate the function in a non-standard way and thus an edge to the exit must be present.